jap-company/fields/README.md

 println(nameF.nonEmpty && surnameF.nonEmpty) // Invalid(List(request.name -> empty, request.name -> empty))
 ```

 Now you got the basics of fields, but there is still plenty of syntax to learn that will be described below.
+Also dont forget to check examples.

 ## Syntax
 #### FieldPath